Beta (finance)

 In finance, the beta (β or market beta or beta coefficient) is a statistic that measures the expected increase or decrease of an individual stock price in proportion to movements of the stock market as a whole.
 Beta can be used to indicate the contribution of an individual asset to the market risk of a portfolio when it is added in small quantity.
 It refers to an asset's non-diversifiable risk, systematic risk, or market risk.
 Beta is not a measure of idiosyncratic risk.

 Beta is the hedge ratio of an investment with respect to the stock market.
 For example, to hedge out the market-risk of a stock with a market beta of 2.0, an investor would short $2,000 in the stock market for every $1,000 invested in the stock.
 Thus insured, movements of the overall stock market no longer influence the combined position on average.
 Beta measures the contribution of an individual investment to the risk of the market portfolio that was not reduced by diversification.
 It does not measure the risk when an investment is held on a stand-alone basis.

 The beta of an asset is compared to the market as a whole, usually the S&P 500.
 By definition, the value-weighted average of all market-betas of all investable assets with respect to the value-weighted market index is 1.
-If an asset has a beta above 1, it indicates that its return moves more than 1-to-1 with the return of the market-portfolio, on average; that is, it is more volatile than the market.
+If an asset has a beta above 1, it indicates that its return moves more than 1-to-1 with the return of the market-portfolio, on average.
 In practice, few stocks have negative betas (tending to go up when the market goes down).
 Most stocks have betas between 0 and 3.

 Most fixed income instruments and commodities tend to have low or zero betas; call options tend to have high betas; and put options and short positions and some inverse ETFs tend to have negative betas.